awsdocs/amazon-connect-admin-guide/doc_source/user-management.md

 1. Choose **Save**\.
 If the Save button isn't active, it means you don't have permissions to add or edit a user\.

+1. For information about adding agents, see [Configure agent settings: routing profile, phone type, and auto\-accept calls](configure-agents.md)\.

 ## Add users in bulk<a name="add-users-in-bulk"></a>

 Use these steps to add several users from an Excel spreadsheet \(\.csv\)